Understanding Your Care Options: Palliative Care vs. Hospice Care

 What Is Palliative Care?

-Palliative care is for anyone living with a serious chronic illness or rare disease—even if they’re not terminal.
-This type of care focuses on improving the quality of life by managing pain, symptoms, and stress while you continue receiving treatment for your condition.
+Palliative care is for anyone living with a serious chronic illness or rare disease—even if they’re not dying.
+This type of care focuses on improving quality of life by managing pain, symptoms, and stress while you continue getting treatment for your condition.

 You can receive palliative care: